 The requirement to encourage good behaviour and prevent all forms of bullying is found in The Education and Inspections Act 2006.
-The Act requires that schools communicate how they will do this through a behaviour policy, communicated to all pupils, staff and parents.
-The Anti-bullying Policy is used in conjunction with the school's Behaviour Policy.
+The Act requires that schools communicate how they will do this through a behaviour policy, communicated to all students, staff and parents.
+The Anti-bullying Policy is used in conjunction with the school's Behaviour Policy, Safeguarding and child protection policy.

-The school must comply with part 6 of the Act making it unlawful for the responsible body of a school to discriminate against, harass or victimise a pupil or potential pupil in relation to admissions, the way it provides education for pupils, access to benefits, facilities or services, or by excluding a pupil or subjecting them to any other detriment.
+The school must comply with part 6 of the Act making it unlawful for the responsible body of a school to discriminate against, harass or victimise a student or potential student in relation to admissions, the way it provides education for students, access to benefits, facilities or services, or by excluding a student or subjecting them to any other detriment.

-The Children Act 1989 demands that bullying is addressed as a child protection concern when there is reasonable cause to suspect the child is suffering, or is likely to suffer, significant harm.
+The Children Act 1989 stipulates that bullying is addressed as a child protection concern when there is reasonable cause to suspect the child is suffering, or is likely to suffer, significant harm.

-The guidance 'Preventing and tackling bullying', published by the DfE in October 2014, contains further advice for schools on meeting the above requirements.
+The guidance 'Preventing and tackling bullying', published by the DfE in July 2017, contains further advice for schools on meeting the above requirements.